ondrejmokry/InpaintingRevisited/README.md

 in the repository provided below.
 In case of any questions, feel free to contact the authors.

-This repository contains the source for the web page.
+This repository contains the source for the web page https://ondrejmokry.github.io/InpaintingRevisited/.

 Due to space limitations, there are only selected examples of the results in the paper.
 To provide a comprehensive